PaFFs/AoC23/readme.txt

-Copy d0 folder and rename folder, py and txt input files as current day.
+Tasks sorted into days by folder, separate python and input txt files per day.

+Subtasks of each day solved in same python file.